-7. New York
+7. New York City, USA

-New York is at its most colourful in November.
+New York City is at its most colourful in November.
 As autumn tightens its grip, the leaves of Central Park turn scarlet and the smell of roast chestnuts fills the air.
 It’s the month of Thanksgiving too (the fourth Thursday of the month), which means pies, parties and parades – don’t miss the famous Macy’s Thanksgiving Parade, with its outlandish balloons and floats.